 Another communication option is by Commands.
 Here each map entry is synchronized through commands.
 It is reliable, but very slow and blocks the engine for quite an amount of time, if the map is large.

-Note: Vizrt do not recommend this as a method for synchronization.
+A Note: This is not recommended as a method for synchronization.

 To synchronize a Start-up Viz Engine with Commands